 \subsubsection{Benchmarks}

-We compare the proposed DeepSCM scheme with the conventional unstructured coded modulation (CM) scheme using rectangular $M$-QAM modulation, where only one semantic encoder is utilized at the transmitter.
-Additionally, we compare our DeepSCM scheme with classical separation-based source and channel coding scheme for a single receiver, where JPEG2000 and ideal capacity-achieving channel code are employed (abbreviated as ``JPEG2000+Capacity'').
-In the CM scheme, the NN architecture of the semantic encoder, modulator and the two receivers are the same as their counterparts in our proposed DeepSCM scheme.
-We employ three different training methods for the CM scheme as three benchmarks.
+We compare the proposed DeepSCM with the conventional unstructured coded modulation (CM) scheme, where only one semantic encoder with rectangular M-QAM modulation is utilized at the transmitter.
+In the CM scheme, the NN architectures of the semantic encoder, modulator, and the two receivers are the same as their counterparts in DeepSCM.
+Three different training methods shall be used for the CM scheme as three different benchmarks.

 \begin{itemize}